 Precision weighing is often the first step of an analysis or process, so having accurate weighing results is important to avoid errors later.
 To achieve accurate results that meet your process tolerances, you need to be sure that your balance is fit for purpose.
 METTLER TOLEDO's free GWP® Recommendation service helps you choose the right precision balance for laboratory or manufacturing applications by considering several key factors:

-The smallest net weight that can weighed accurately on your precision balance or precision scale is known as its minimum weight.
-The minimum weight is different for every precision balance and varies according to the performance of the weighing cell, the ambient conditions, the balance location, and the accuracy you require.
-Below the minimum weight value, the measurement uncertainty becomes too large and the weighing result cannot be trusted.
-Many METTLER TOLEDO precision balances incorporate a function known as MinWeigh.
-When the weight of your sample is below the minimum weight, the figures on the display remain red and the weight value is not released.
+To avoid this problem, many METTLER TOLEDO precision balances incorporate a function known as MinWeigh.
+MinWeigh monitors the weight of the sample being added to the balance.
+When the weight of your sample is below the minimum weight, the figures on the display remain red, and the weight value is not released.
 The minimum weight of each individual precision balance must be determined in its place of operation.
+For example, precision balances for the food industry and precision balances for the laboratory can require different minimum weight values depending on the application.
 METTLER TOLEDO service technicians can determine the minimum weight for you as a key part of the precision balance service.

-Learn more from our white paper: GWP® – The Standard.
+Learn more from our white paper:

 The capacity of your precision balance or precision scale defines the maximum load.
 METTLER TOLEDO precision balances offer capacities from 120 g up to 64 kg and the model name indicates the balance capacity.
 For example, the capacity of the XPR4002S is 4.1 kg with 2 decimal place readability (0.01 g), and the MX8001 has 8.2 kg capacity with 1 decimal place readability (0.1 g).
 The maximum load includes any container and the sample being weighed.